Painter, Mosaicist, Lithographer, Portrait painter

 Collection Summary: An interview of Marion Greenwood conducted on 1964 Jan.
 31, by Dorothy Seckler, for the Archives of American Art's New Deal and the Arts Oral History Project.

-Greenwood speaks of her background and education; her mural work before joining the Treasury Relief Art Project; working on murals for the Red Hook Housing Project in Camden, N.J.; changing from murals to easel paintings; and her opinions regarding government support for the arts.
+Greenwood speaks of her background and education; her mural work before joining the Treasury Relief Art Project; working on murals for the Red Hook Housing Project in Brooklyn, N.Y.; changing from murals to easel paintings; and her opinions regarding government support for the arts.

 Biographical/Historical Note: Marion Greenwood (1909-1970) was a painter, lithographer, mosaicist, fresco, and mural painter from New York, N.Y.